ocsigen/ocsigen.github.io/_posts/2016-03-30-tuto-graffiti2.md

 `Lwt.bind` and `Lwt.return` do not introduce cooperation points.

-In our example, the function `Lwt_js_events.mouseup` may introduce a cooperation point, because it is unforseeable when this event happens.
+In our example, the function `Lwt_js_events.mouseup` may introduce a cooperation point, because it is unforeseeable when this event happens.
 That's why it returns a value in the Lwt monad.

 Using cooperative threads has a huge advantage: given that you know